Michelle2317/CalmQuest/README.md

 - Cindy Tan

 ## Description
-- Our Web App (CalmQuest) is about creating a web app to help people deal with mental health.
-It includes features such as a journal in which people can express themselves, a well-being tracker, and motivational activities.
-The web app also includes a currency reward for completing activities, in which the user can buy an avatar frame or icon from the shop.
-For more experiences, the user can engage in mindfulness and meditation exercises.
+- CalmQuest is a mental wellness web app.
+Users can express themselves, complete daily check-ins, and mindfulness and meditation exercises.
+The web app also includes a currency reward for completing daily check-in, in which the user can buy an avatar frame or icon from the shop.

 ## Packages Installed
 Node.js: